CosmoAI-AES/CosmoSim/README.md

 separately.
 However, you will have to manually assure the Mac that you can trust the software.

+The binaries are not signed, and you will have to confirm that you trust the binary before it will run.

 ## Building from Source

-The build procedure is primarily developed on Debian Bullseye, but it now also works reliable on github runners running Windows-2019, Ubuntu-20.04, or Ubuntu 22.04.
-We also have it working on MacOS, but we also have problems with other macs, depending on their setup.
-We do not have capacity to develop generic and robust build procedures, but we shall be happy to incorporate contributions.
+The build procedure is primarily developed on Debian Bullseye, but it now also works reliable on github runners running Windows, Ubuntu, and MacOS.
+We have limited capacity to develop generic and robust build procedures, but we shall be happy to incorporate contributions.

 The following instructions are Linux specific.